 Held- It was held that if an individual who is doing a lawful act in a lawful manner using ordinary care as a reasonable man will not be held liable for injuries caused to another party.

-The fourth case is of Nichols v.
+Nichols v.
 Marshland-

 Facts– The defendant made artificial lakes years ago.
 He had built a series of an artificial lake that never flooded until 18th of June, 1872.
 On the 18th of June, there was an unusual rainfall.
 And due to the heavy rainfall, the lakes overflowed and the gates of the dam gave away because of which the water flowed towards the bridge.